mmeinzer/mattmeinzer/posts/map-by-hand/map-by-hand.md

 }
 ```

 That's really it!
-You'll notice that for each iteration, we are calling our argument with the current item (just like before), but we're also passing it two more arguments.
+You'll notice that for each iteration, we are calling our callback with the current item (`origArr[i]`), but we're also passing in two other arguments - `i` and `origArr`.
 What's up with that?

 ## Additional parameters to `map`